Description of High-Density Board

-The Advantage Of High-Density Fiberboard:
+- The Advantage Of High-Density Fiberboard:

-Disadvantage Of High-Density Fiberboard:
+- Disadvantage Of High-Density Fiberboard:

-More durable than any other Fiberboard
+- More durable than any other Fiberboard

-More expensive than other paper cardboard
+- More expensive than other paper cardboard

-Smoothly and water-resistant.
+- Smoothly and water-resistant.

-Limit of supply in the market
+- Limit of supply in the market

-Heavyweight may lead to high shipping costs
+- Heavyweight may lead to high shipping costs

-Eco-friendly, 100% recycled.
+- Eco-friendly, 100% recycled.

-Box Packing Solution Team first apply this material for box packaging in 2002.
-Till now, we have helped 30+ customers understand and apply this material in their rigid gift boxes.
-HDF material is mainly used for high standard rigid gift box manufacturing.
-If you need the gift box to be fancy but want them to be more durable, then the HDF board is your best choice.
+The Box Packing Solution team first applied HDF material for box packaging in 2002.
+Since then, we have helped over 70 customers understand and apply this material in their rigid gift boxes.
+HDF material is primarily used for high-standard rigid gift box manufacturing.
+If you need a fancy gift box that is also durable, then HDF board is your best choice.
 We accept FSC certificate cardboard material.